-To keep up with the continuing EV trend, it’s also working towards vertical integration.
+To keep up with the continuing EV demand, it’s also working towards vertical integration.
 This would allow it to deliver anode battery materials directly to the market.
-Its proposed plant to Bécancour is not up and running yet, but if plans keep going ahead this could be a top graphite stock to watch.
+Its proposed plant in Bécancour is not up and running yet, but if plans keep going ahead this could be a top graphite stock to watch.

 The next graphite stock to buy is another Canada-based company, NextSource Materials.
 It’s a supplier of battery and technology materials.
 It’s also working on facilities to produce graphite used in the manufacturing of battery anodes for EVs.

 But NextSource Materials isn’t just using graphite in its manufacturing, it also mines and processes flake graphite.
 It owns two mines, the Green Giant Vanadium Project and the Molo Graphite Project.

 The Molo Graphite Project is one the highest quality and largest-known flake graphite deposits in the world.
 It’s located in Madagascar and is estimated to contain more than 140 million tons of graphite.
 In 2021, a study began for an expanded Phase 2 capacity of at least 150,000 tons per year.
 If NextSource Materials can deliver at that level, it should reward shareholders as one of the best graphite stocks on the market.

 Syrah Resources is an Australia-based company.
 It operates the Balama mine in Mozambique.
 And this mine has a life expectancy of more than 50 years.
 The company expects monthly output to be more than 15,000 tons of graphite.
 Balama could become a major supplier as lockdowns in China are forcing companies to look elsewhere for their supply.